When Presence Finally Outweighed Impressive

 Some patterns repeat because they're easy.
 Others repeat because they're familiar.
 This chapter reflects on the parts of my childhood I'm co…

-Fatherhood is shaped less by milestones and more by moments.
-This chapter reflects on the quiet power of presence—learning when to lead, whe…
+Fatherhood is shaped less by milestones and more by ordinary moments of presence.
+This chapter reflects on listening, repairing mistakes, an…